Ljungwaldh/First-Milestone-Project/README.md

 * JavascriptCDN in order to enable hover selectors
 * Pexels.com was one of my sources to find license-free photos, but this webnsite also provided great technology in giving different options for resolution download as well as the option for custom resolution size specification

+# Testing

+To initially test the website I used the following validators:

+- W3C Markup Validation Service for HTML
+    - index.html - found only two warnings regarding number of hyphens used in two comment lines (code lines 103 and 224), these hyphens being removed subsequently
+    - training-html - Encountered such as:
+        - having buttons elements as descendents of anchor elements - resolved by removing the anchor elements on buttons and reformatting the buttons in HTML and CSS

+- W3C CSS Validation Service
+    - no errors was found when checking code via direct input of my CSS code

+# Depoloyment